18th Sunday in Ordinary Time

 11.00 am Parish Mass at St Nicolas Church, Portslade

-*During this time of lockdown, I will still be live-streaming the 9.00 am Sunday mass and other services marked with an *.
+The 9.00 am Sunday mass will be live-streamed.
 If you have access to Facebook, look for the Parish of Portslade and Mile Oak page or click on the Facebook icon on this webpage or HERE.

 Our churches are open for private prayer during the week.
 However, due to the strict rules about cleaning and keeping public areas safe, we will only be able to open the churches at set times each week for the near future.